 There are now mobile financial services that allow businesses and consumers to complete transactions without cash or cards.
 Due’s eCash system, for example, enables vendors to accept payments from customers with no credit cards.
 Another company, Dwolla, enables businesses to effectively accept wire transfers from customers’ bank accounts, at a cost of only 25 cents per transaction.
 Even if you cannot forego credit cards altogether, it is still worthwhile to explore your options and choose companies that have low processing fees.
 For example, Due has a highly competitive 2.8 percent rate, which can help your company reduce its transaction costs considerably.

 Optimize Customer Service Channels

-One of the simplest ways to reduce transaction costs is to forego traditional brick-and-mortar stores altogether, and simply go to an online model.
-An online store in lieu of a physical one can substantially reduce costs – rent, utilities, employees, etc. – while, in the age of mobile computing, still allow your company to reach customers.
-It also considerably reduces transaction costs of dealing with customers, since they essentially shop for themselves and execute self-checkout when finished, with no need for cashiers or clerks to get involved.
+One of the simplest ways to reduce transaction costs is to forego traditional brick-and-mortar stores altogether.
+Simply go to an online model.
+An online store in lieu of a physical one can substantially reduce costs.
+In the age of mobile computing, still allow your company to reach customers.
+It also considerably reduces transaction costs of dealing with customers, since they shop for themselves and execute self-checkout when finished.
 There are services that can enable you to automate virtually all aspects of your business and dramatically expand both the hours your business is available as well as the market that has access to it.
 While this model is certainly not suitable for every small business, those that can adapt to it can realize substantial transaction cost savings in a relatively short order.